johan-st/go-image-server/README.md

 - if used as a cdn a simple rsync could keep all cahces in sync and restore cache from master or other source on boot.
 Possibly even clone cache from all peers.
 - set default return per image?
 - should be able to use aritrary folders for images (linked by cache)
+- consider using [kin-openapi](https://github.com/getkin/kin-openapi) in tests to validate endpoints agree with openapi.yaml spec

 ### images package API (DRAFT)